MikiasE/Jenkins-CI-CD-Pipeline-Maven/README.md

 This project demonstrates the process to configure a Jenkins continuous integration server on Amazon EC2.
 Once configured, Jenkins will be set up to build a Java projet with Maven, pulling the project from GitHub automatically, each time a change is pushed to a GitHub repository.

-Project summary can be found here: www.mikiasemanuel.com/jenkins-ci-cd-pipeline-maven
+Project walkthrough can be found here: www.mikiasemanuel.com/jenkins-ci-cd-pipeline-maven

 ## Prerequisites: